Undergraduate Concentrations

-The Department of Religious Studies offers concentrations in Religion and Nonprofit Leadership and Religion, Race, & Ethnicity.
+The Department of Religious Studies offers an online major and minor as well as specialized concentrations such as in Religion and Nonprofit Leadership.

 Faculty & Research

 The faculty and students of the Department of Religious Studies at University of Tennessee, Knoxville engage is a wide range of research.
-We specialize not just in a diversity of geographical areas and historical religious traditions, but also a variety methods and approaches.
+We specialize not just in a wide range of geographical areas and historical religious traditions, but also a variety methods and approaches.

 Events & Programs